General information on collaboration

 - ISM NAS Ukraine, Institute for Scintillation Materials of National Academy of Sciences of Ukraine

 - KhNU, V.N.Karazin Kharkov National University

-The Plenipotentiary representative of the Cabinet of Ministers of Ukraine in JINR has been Boris V. Grinev, academician of National Academy of Sciences of Ukraine, Director of the State Fund for Fundamental Research of Ukraine, since 15 December 2010.
+The Plenipotentiary representative of the Cabinet of Ministers of Ukraine in JINR has been Boris V. Grinev, academician of National Academy of Sciences of Ukraine, Director, Institute for Scintillation Materials of the National Academy of Sciences of Ukraine (Kharkiv), since 15 December 2010.

 Plenipotentiary representatives of the Government of Ukraine in JINR since 1992:

 - Sergey M. Riabchenko, corresponding member of NAS Ukraine, Chairman of the State Committee of Science and engineering of Ukraine

 - Vladimir E. Storizhko, academician of NAS Ukraine, Chairman of the State Committee of Science and engineering of Ukraine

 - Ilia I. Zaliubovski, corresponding member of NAS Ukraine, Prorector of Kharkov State University